ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 8:

-Run the following code blocks back-to-back without any alterations...this will take about 6-10 minutes to complete!
+Run the following code blocks back-to-back without any alterations.
+This will take about 6-10 minutes to complete!

 <p align = 'left'>
     <img src = '../Manual/media/step_8_.png'>